-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

-- 1 tablespoon minced garlic
+- 1 tablespoon fresh garlic minced

-- 1/2 onion, chopped
+- ½ onion chopped

-- 1/2 cup parsley, finely chopped
+- ½ cup parsley finely chopped

-- 2 tablespoons olive oil for pan
+- 2 tablespoons olive oil for frying

-- Process until finely chopped and incorporated, stopping once to scrape the sides of the food processor bowl with a spatula.
+- Process until finely chopped and incorporated, stopping once to scrape the sides of the bowl with a spatula.